creditcardGenius Team

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-A good flexible rewards credit card is a valuable and convenient financial tool.
+A good flexible rewards credit card has a valuable and varied rewards system.
 The right card allows you to adjust how you use your rewards, whether you need to pay down debt, make a big purchase, or book upcoming travel.

 * Gift cards